beenlanced/ai_agent_hugging_face_course/README.md

 ## Project Description

 This repo represents the collection of notebooks and related code needed to complete the four unit [Hugging Face Agent Course](https://huggingface.co/datasets/agents-course/course-images/resolve/main/en/unit0/time-to-onboard.jpg).
 The course is designed to evaluate the participant's ability to build and deploy an AI agent capable of answering complex, real-world questions.
-The course culminates in a final project: The creation of an AI Agent that utilizes multiple tools to answer the real-world questions.
+The course culminates in a final project: the creation of an AI Agent that utilizes multiple tools to answer real-world questions.
 The agent's performance is benchmarked against a subset of the [GAIA (General AI Assistant)](https://huggingface.co/papers/2311.12983) benchmark, with a target score of 30% or higher for course completion.

 ### Units 0 - 3

+Units 0-3 introduce the concepts of Large Language Models (LLMs), agents, the three Agentic Frameworks implemented in the course:

+- `Smolagents`
+- `LlamaIndex`
+- `LangGraph`, and

+Agentic Retrieval Augmented Generation (RAG).
+Phew!
+Yeah, this course has it all.

-I constructed multiple Python coded Jupyter notebooks to complete each of the course's Units 0 - 3.
+For these units, I constructed multiple Python coded Jupyter notebooks to build and test various agents and Agentic RAG use cases using each of the three previously mentioned Agentic Frameworks.

 ### My Final Project - Unit 4

-The GAIA benchmark, introduced in the paper "GAIA: A Benchmark for General AI Assistants," features 466 challenging questions that require multi-step reasoning, multimodal understanding, web browsing, and proficient tool use.
-These questions are conceptually simple for humans but prove difficult for current AI systems, highlighting the limitations of standalone Large Language Models (LLMs) and emphasizing the need for agent-based systems.
+The GAIA benchmark, introduced in the paper _"GAIA: A Benchmark for General AI Assistants,"_ features 466 challenging questions that require multi-step reasoning, multimodal understanding, web browsing, and proficient tool use.
+These questions are conceptually simple for humans, but prove difficult for current AI systems, highlighting the limitations of standalone LLMs and emphasizing the need for agent-based systems.

 The project involves interacting with a provided API to fetch questions and submit answers for scoring.
 The API exposes several routes, including `/questions` to retrieve the full list of evaluation questions, `/random-question` for a single question, `/files/{task_id}` to download associated files, and `/submit` to submit agent answers and update the leaderboard.
-The submission process requires a Hugging Face username, a link to the agent's code, and a list of answers for each `task_id`.
+The submission process requires a `Hugging Face username`, a link to the agent's code, and a list of answers for each `task_id`.

-The provided codebase serves as a basic template, which participants are encouraged to modify and enhance to develop a more robust and effective agent.
+Hugging Face provides a codebase that served as a basic template, which participants are encouraged to modify and enhance to develop a more robust and effective agent.
 The evaluation is based on an exact match comparison of the submitted answers to the ground truth.

+You are free to use whichever tools and Agentic framework that you would like.

-Specifially, my final project builds an AI Agent using a Langgraph Agentic Framework, using an Ollama Large Language Model (LLM): `qwen3` that I can run locally.
+Specifially, my final project builds an AI Agent using the Langgraph Agentic Framework, an Ollama LLM: `qwen3` that I run locally.
+Albeit it slow, running locally helped me to avoid exhausting credits on platforms like Google Gemini, OpenAI, and HuggingFace keeping the expenses for the course at extremely low -- $0.00 USD.
+Additionally, I added an Agentic RAG component to the project using a vector database to store contextual documents.

 #### The Final Project's Key Components: